What would happen if a person, who is not diabetic, was given insulin on a regular basis?

 Just curious, as I believe there is a possibility of Munchhausens in our community.
 Worried about the kid...

-Posted 3 years ago in Diabetes by TreeManiac
+Posted 3 years ago in Other by TreeManiac

 It's possible that the person would eventually become a diabetic.
 Here's why: Your liver produces the hormone insulin to help regulate blood sugar.
 People who are diabetic have livers that don't produce insulin properly (either not enough or too much).If you were to receive insulin from an outside source regularly over an extended period of time (at least a month) your liver would stop production of insulin (because you're getting too much), and you would start depending on the injections.In order to fix that, you would have to slowly decrease the amount of insulin that you're receiving so your liver will start reproducing the hormone.